eccentricexit/iuvo/README.md

 ## Tests

-1. Start a testnet by running `npm run ganache`
+1. `ganache-cli`
-2. Run the tests with `truffle test --network development`
+2. `truffle test`

-This project was built using the [Truffle Framework](https://truffleframework.com), with tests written with mocha and chai.
-They can be found inside the `test` folder.
+This project was built using the [Truffle Framework](https://truffleframework.com), with tests written with mocha and chai so they can be found inside the `test` folder.

 ## Usage

+The frontend usage depends on weather want to interact with the contracts already deployed on Rinkeby testnet, newly deployed contracts to Rinkeby or contracts on your own testnet.

 ### Interacting with the deployed contracts

+> This is what you want to grade this project.

 This project's frontend uses [uPort's](https://www.uport.me/) infrastructure for interaction and authentication.
 This means that:
 - You don't need Metamask, but you do need a smartphone with uPort installed.